The Life and Early Films of Marlon Brando (In-Person)

 John Peterman

-After serving for 23 years as head of an elementary school in Massachusetts, John Peterman turned his attention to creating lifelong learning courses centered on the entertainment industry.
-Throughout his life, John has been a public speaker and a mid-20th-century music and film enthusiast.
-His Osher courses on film and music include “Movie Stars Born in 1919, 1920, 1921”; “Comedy in Movies and TV 1960-1964”; “Girl Groups of the ‘60s”; and “Why Must I Be a Teenager in Love: Movies, TV, and Music, 1954- 1964”.
+After serving for 23 years as head of an elementary school in Massachusetts, John Peterman turned his attention to creating lifelong learning courses focused on history and the entertainment industry.
+Throughout his life, John has been a public speaker and an enthusiast of mid-20th-century music and film.
+Over the past few years, he has offered courses at Osher at Dartmouth, AIL, Center for the Arts, New London Barn Playhouse, and OLLI at UNH.